 Debugging is cool.
 I mean what would have been happened to developers if they couldn’t debug their code!!
-Speaking of myself at some point I probably would’ve got pissed off and started to seek some other job.
-One reason I never was comfortable with database programming was unable to debug the code.
-But since last year I started to be cool about it while I found out this “Store Procedure Debugging” thing.
-I know many developers still like SQL profiler but I always wanted to see the code line by line what happens.
-Beside profiler has actually different features.
+Speaking of myself at some point, I probably would’ve got pissed off and started to seek some other job.
+One reason I never was comfortable with database programming was that I was unable to debug the code.
+But since last year, I started to be cool about it while I found out this “Stored Procedure Debugging” thing.
+I know many developers still like SQL profiler but I always wanted to see what happens to the code line by line.
+Besides, the profiler actually has different features.

 You’ll need Visual Studio 2008 Professional/Team System for enabling this feature.
-Express or Standard Editions aren’t gonna work.
-And of course you’ll need control over your Sql Server.
+Express or Standard Editions aren’t going to work.
+And of course, you’ll need control over your SQL Server.

-Right click on a procedure and Open it.
-For this example I’m gonna debug ‘spGetAcademicQualification’.
+Right click on a procedure and open it.
+For this example I’m going to debug ‘

-If you wonder what else works..
+If you wonder what else works...
 I should tell you it seems to me its attitude is actually more likely the VS debugger.
 You can use break points.
 Things like Immediate Window, Quick Watch, Add Watch works in here.
-More importantly you can view the parameters values.
+More importantly, you can view the parameters values.
 You can also edit them in their scope.
-There is several methods to do that.
-You can simple hover the mouse on them and change the values or do it in Watch window as you wish.
-Wanna step into next line try F10/F11 (C#).
+There are several methods to do that.
+You can simply hover the mouse on them and change the values or do it in Watch window as you wish.
+Want to step into next line, try F10/F11 (C#).